 Must order: Truffle Ramen

-Bari-Uma prides itself on authenticity, flying every strand of thick and thin ramen noodle in fresh from Japan!
-Choose from chicken or pork-based broths (with all the trimmings) and top it all off with spicy and teriyaki-flavoured gyoza or crispy Japanese fried chicken.
-We’ve heard amazing things about it’s perfectly grilled char-siu pork, too…
+BARI-UMA prides itself on authenticity, flying every strand of thick and thin ramen noodle in fresh from Japan!
+Choose from chicken or pork-based broths (with all the trimmings) and top it off with spicy and teriyaki-flavoured gyoza or crispy Japanese fried chicken.
+We’ve heard amazing things about its perfectly grilled char-siu pork too.

 Must order: Tori-Ajitama

-Some may call it the McDonald’s of the ramen world, but we’re still fans of this ramen chain!
-Derived from the ramen capital of the world, Japan’s Hakata, Ippudo is celebrated for its broth that’s been concocted using an ‘elaborate cooking process with different parts of pork bones,’ resulting in a rich and creamy flavour.
-Its signature Akamaru Shinaji tributes a 25-year old recipe that requires hours of slow cooking before being topped with a secret miso recipe, garlic oil, lean slices of pork, black fungus, sprouts and spring onion.
-Offering up endless combinations at reasonable prices, top your overflowing bowl of ramen with a unique twist like a curry or black ‘ball, ’or, if you’re feeling wild, its ‘Mystery Ball’ … oooh.
+Some may call it the McDonald’s of the ramen world, but let’s just say Big Macs are a guilty pleasure for a reason!
+Ippudo is celebrated for its rich and creamy broth, which has been concocted using an “elaborate cooking process with different parts of pork bones”.
+The signature Akamaru Shinaji pays tribute to a 25-year-old recipe that requires hours of slow cooking, before being topped with a secret miso recipe, garlic oil, lean slices of pork, black fungus, sprouts and spring onion.

 Must order: Akamaru Shinaji

-It all started with a man, and a dream.
-Announcing to this family that he was “going to make delicious ramen,” founder Hitoshi Hatanaka kept his promise, setting up shop in nine different countries across the globe.
-Ramen Santouka’s broth is carefully made by hand, sourcing only the best ingredients to simmer in a rich stock.
-Choose from: a soy sauce, spicy soybean, char sui or a roasted pork cheek base and slurp to your heart’s content.
+It all started with a man and his dream.
+Announcing to his family that he was “going to make delicious ramen”, founder Hitoshi Hatanaka kept his promise, setting up shop in nine different countries across the globe.
+Ramen Santouka’s broth is carefully made by hand and uses only the best ingredients to simmer in a rich stock.
+Choose from a soy sauce, spicy soybean, char sui or a roasted pork cheek base and slurp to your heart’s content.

 Must order: Shio Ramen

 Party for one?
 No problem!
 Ichiran’s solo slurping booths are built for a quick, satisfying bite that won’t disappoint!
-Crowned one of the best ramen restos in Japan and New York, Ichiran was built for single diners, but if you do have friends in town, its TST branch is one of the largest in the world, offering communal seating.
-Founded nearly 60 years ago, tradition is boiled into the broth, and every strand of firm, Hakata-style noodle.
+Crowned one of the best ramen restos in Japan and New York, Ichiran may have been built for single diners, but if you do have friends in town, its TST branch is one of the largest in the world (and offers communal seating!).
+Founded nearly 60 years ago, tradition is boiled into the broth and every strand of firm Hakata-style noodle.
 Don’t miss out on its original red pepper sauces.

 Must order: Classic Tonkatsu Ramen with Original Spicy Red Sauce